prologuephp/alerts/readme.md

 The packages provides you with some configuration options.

-To create the configuration file run this command in your command line app:
+To create the configuration file, run this command in your command line app:

 ```bash
 $ php artisan vendor:publish --provider="Prologue\Alerts\AlertsServiceProvider"